francamara/rabbit-algorithm-challenge/README.md

 ## TODO list

-- Separate the rabbit's moving algorithm from the initial file.
+- Separate the rabbit's moving algorithm from the initial file so then its easier to use it in another algorithms.

 - Add a random initial position to the rabbit